 Are you passionate about art, magnificent interior designs, museums, and churches?
-St. Petersburg is the place to be for you!
+Then, St. Petersburg is the place to be for you!
 It is a spectacular cultural city with beautiful royal palaces, more than 120 museums, and monumental cathedrals.
 Did you know that many of these sights are wheelchair accessible?
 Of course, all of them are worth a visit, however you need a lot of time to see all the wonders of St. Petersburg.
-Therefore, we highlight the best accessible hotspots for you.
+Therefore, we highlighted the best accessible hotspots in this blog for you.
 Furthermore, we tell about the accessibility of St. Petersburg, how to get around, and more.

 About St. Petersburg

 St. Petersburg is Russia’s biggest city after Moscow.
 There are many different names for this multifaceted city, such as: ‘The city of white nights.’
 You can admire the white nights, which is an atmospheric phenomenon, in the summer from the end of May till mid-July.
 In these months the sun never fully sets.
 The sky stays bright throughout the night with light similar to a sunset.
 They also call St. Petersburg ‘The Venice of the north,’ because of its many rivers and canals.
 Or ‘Northern capital,’ because St. Petersburg is the second largest town of Russia, located along the shore of the Neva Bay of the Gulf of Finland.
 And finally, some call the city: ‘The city of three revolutions.’
 The town was called Petrograd from 1914 to 1924 and Leningrad from 1924 to 1991.